 - How long has it been since your last successful Math experience?

-- What is your placement test score?
+- What is your Math placement results?

 Before taking any Math class at Skyline College you should take the placement test.
 You cannot pass or fail a placement test.
 It simply provides information to you and your counselor about your current skills.
 If you have materials or notes from your last math class available, it would be helpful to review them before you take your placement test.